watir/watirbook/main/element.md

 # Element

 I> You will need internet access if you want to follow examples in this chapter.
 All examples in this chapter are tried on Mac OS X 10.8.5, Firefox 27.0.1, Ruby 2.1.0p0 and selenium-webdriver 2.40.0 but everything should work on all supported platforms.
+If you are not familiar with Command-line interface or IRB, see  *Command-line interface* and *IRB* chapters.

-After you had a taste of Selenium in *Getting Started* chapter, it is time to take a closer look at Selenium API.
+After you had a taste of Selenium in *Getting Started* chapter, it is time to take a closer look at the Selenium API.
 This chapter will get you introduced to the API but it will not cover it entirely.
 For more information see [Selenium::WebDriver::Element](http://rdoc.info/gems/selenium-webdriver/Selenium/WebDriver/Element) API documentation.

 Let's start Firefox and open Google home page: